Contact

 Chicago/Turabian Click to copy

 Rudolph, Manuel S., Sacha Lerch, Supanut Thanasilp, Oriel Kiss, Sofia Vallecorsa, Michele Grossi, and Zoë Holmes.
-“Trainability Barriers and Opportunities in Quantum Generative Modeling.” arXiv preprint arXiv:2305.02881 (May 2023).
+“Trainability Barriers and Opportunities in Quantum Generative Modeling.” npj Quantum Information 10 (November 2024): 116.

 MLA Click to copy